Massless and Partially Massless Limits in Quadratic Gravity: Discussion

 \item The physical spectrum is organized in a unique way and contains a massless graviton ($\pm 2$), a ghost-like partially massless graviton ($\pm 2, \pm 1$), a ghost-like tachyonic helicity-zero, and a normal massive spin-$0$.

-\item The resulting action~\eqref{action-lambda-decoupling} enjoys an enhanced scalar gauge symmetry given by~\eqref{gauge-transf-lambda2} which underlies the reason why the massive spin-$2$ splits into a partially massless graviton plus a tachyonic scalar field.
+\item The resulting actions~\eqref{action-spin-2-lambda-5} or~\eqref{action-lambda-decoupling} enjoy an enhanced scalar gauge symmetry given by~\eqref{gauge-transf-lambda2} which underlies the reason why the massive spin-$2$ splits into a partially massless graviton plus a tachyonic scalar field.

 \item The spin-$2$ sector becomes free and completely decouples.
 The only relevant contribution to the high-energy dynamics of Quadratic Gravity is given by the action $S_{00}[\bar{g},\phi,\chi]$ in eq.~\eqref{S00-lambdaneq0}.
-An interesting feature to underline is that, although the coupling $g_2$ vanishes in the high-energy limit regardless of the value of the cosmological constant, this phenomenon of ``asymptotic freedom'' of the spin sector-$2$ is valid only when $ \Lambda>0.$\footnote{It would be interesting to check if this property of ``asymptotic freedom'' of the spin-$2$ couplings when $\Lambda>0$ manifests in the high-energy/short-distance behavior of physical observables, e.g., correlators at $1$-loop.}
+An interesting feature to emphasize is that, although the coupling $g_2$ vanishes in the high-energy limit regardless of the value of the cosmological constant, this phenomenon of ``asymptotic freedom'' of the spin sector-$2$ is valid only when $ \Lambda>0$.\footnote{It would be interesting to check if this property of ``asymptotic freedom'' of the spin-$2$ couplings when $\Lambda>0$ manifests in the high-energy/short-distance behavior of physical observables, e.g., correlators at $1$-loop.}

-\item If we introduce matter couplings the enhanced gauge symmetry due to partial masslessness constrains the total stress-energy tensor, including the matter contribution, to be traceless: $T^{(00)}+T^{(m)}=0.$ This may suggest that in the deep UV regime all fields coupled to the gravitational metric in Quadratic Gravity have to exhibit local Weyl invariance.

 \end{itemize}